YHX6/SOAP.AI/README.md

 An AI-enabled documentation tool has the potential to significantly improve therapy by streamlining record-keeping, enhancing data accuracy, and providing data-driven insights for personalized care.

-SOAP.AI use the AI tools to help theprapist to extract basic therapy session information (date, location, participants information) and patient's information (following SOAP structure, Subject, Object, Assessment, Plan) in a therapy, especially a group therapy.
+SOAP.AI uses AI tools to help the therapist to extract basic therapy session information (date, location, participants information) and patient information (following SOAP structure, Subject, Object, Assessment, Plan) in a therapy, especially group therapy from audio input.
 After the master report is generated, SOAP.AI will also generate individual reports for each patient automatically.

-Moreover, we provide therapists are AI-boosted editor tool to customize information extraction by allowing to set prompt and section name for the information needed.
+Moreover, we provide therapists with an AI-boosted editor tool to customize information extraction by allowing them to set prompt and section names for the information needed.

 Here is a structure of the document of SOAP.AI